codemagic-ci-cd/codemagic-docs/content/rest-api/artifacts.md

 | `expiresAt` | `integer` | Optional.
 URL expiration UNIX timestamp. |

 The response contains the public artifact download URL under the `url` key.

-This URL can be shared with trusted people who don't have a Codemagic account to download artifacts directly.

 {{<notebox>}}
 **Note:** URLs generated without providing an `expiresAt` UNIX timestamp expire in 24 hours.